 Keyword Value Name of keyword in policy GUI trantype= san, hotadd, nbd, or nbdssl If more than one, separate each with a colon.
 Order of modes indicates priority.
-Example: trantype=nbd:hotadd This example selects these two modes VMware tab > Transport modes and tries nbd first. serverlist= VMware server names.
+Example: trantype=nbd:hotadd This example selects these two modes and tries nbd first.
+VMware tab > Transport modes serverlist= VMware server names.
 Use a colon to separate the names.
-For example: serverlist=vcl.acme.com:vc2.acme.com To specify no server list, enter serverlist= VMware tab > Advanced > VMware server list bpplinclude options for modifying query rules in a VMware policy bpplinclude options for modifying query rules Table A-3
+For example: serverlist=vcl.acme.com:vc2.acme.com To specify no server list, enter serverlist= VMware tab > Advanced > VMware server list bpplinclude options for modifying query rules in a VMware policy

-Table A-2 Keywords and values for -snapshot method args (continued)
+Table A-2 Keywords and values for -snapshot\method\args (continued)